gfanto/fzf-lsp.nvim/README.md

 - Call `:LSPDefinitions` to show the definition for the symbols under the cursor
 - Call `:LSPReferences` to show the references for the symbol under the cursor
-- Call `:LSPDocumentSym` to show all the symbols in the current buffer
+- Call `:LSPDocumentSymbols` to show all the symbols in the current buffer
-- Call `:LSPWorkspace` to show all the symbols in the workspace
+- Call `:LSPWorkspaceSymbols` to show all the symbols in the workspace